AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 ## The Ternary Operator (? :)
 The ternary operator (as opposed to binary or unary operators) takes a condition and evaluates it; if the condition is true, it returns the first expression; if not, it returns the second expression.
+Think of the ternary operator as a simplified version of a standard _if_-_else_ conditional structure.

 ### Format
 ```C#